benbrastmckie/VSCodium/README.md

 Copy the contents of [settings.json](https://github.com/benbrastmckie/VSCode/blob/master/settings.json) into this file (you can replace the empty braces).
 Save the document, confirming that the changes have taken place (e.g., the theme should change to 'One Monokai').

+In case you would like to also backup your configuration using git, you can proceed to Option 2.

 ### Option 2: Git Integration

 In order to create your own copy of this repository, click `Fork` in the top right of this repository.